cephcyn/cornell_cs6741_summ_replication/README.md

 ### 4. Run summarization generators

-Run the summarization generator for each type of summary being evaluated:
+Run the summarization generator for each type of summary we want to evaluate:

 ```
 python -m generate_summaries --summary_type random